H1d3r/uuWAF/docs/guide/problems.md

 ### 🍆 How to supplement and expand the number of sliding/rotating CAPTCHA images ？ <!-- {docsify-ignore} -->

 ?> Select PNG images of appropriate size, place them in the `/uuwaf/captcha/images/` directory, then restart the service and apply the configuration.

+### 🌶️ How to call the UUSEC WAF console's REST API?  <!-- {docsify-ignore} -->

+?> When making the request, include Api-Token: xxxxxx in the HTTP headers - where "xxxxxx" represents your actual token value (which can be found in the UUSEC WAF system settings).
+Then you can successfully call the UUSEC WAF console's REST API.